It Takes a City

 “It’s a lot about looking at every student’s individual strengths and weaknesses,” Loffer said.
 “We try to connect them with opportunities to improve those weaknesses, but also to highlight those strengths.”

-“Given the struggles of daily life on this poverty level, making education
+“Given the struggles of daily life on this poverty level, making education a priority is a challenge for some of our families.”

 A LIFETIME OF SUCCESS